Safeguarding Policy and Procedure

 Prevent (UK only)

-InTuition Languages has certain obligations under the Counter Terrorism and Security Act 2015 to help counter radicalisation among students of all ages.
+ITL has certain obligations under the Counter Terrorism and Security Act 2015 to help counter radicalisation among students of all ages.
 The Prevent strategy is the cornerstone of the UK government’s counter-radicalisation programme.
 It is important that all staff members and host tutors are aware of the need to implement Prevent, and appropriately trained in its application.

 - All host tutors and staff members must complete Prevent online training